 To set parameters for optogenetic stimulation within a defined ROI, change the zoom to 1 and select an ROI that covers the embryo's ventral surface [1].
 Turn off the CH1–CH4 (Channel-1-to-Channel-4) detectors.
 Click LSM Stimulation.
 Uncheck Continuous within Duration and type 12 seconds [2].

-SCREEN: To be provided by the author: Changing the zoom to 1 and selecting an ROI that covers the embryo's ventral surface.
+Talent changing the zoom to 1 and selecting an ROI that covers the embryo's ventral surface.

-SCREEN: To be provided by the author: Turning off the CH1–CH4 detectors.
+Talent turning off the CH1–CH4 detectors.
 Clicking LSM Stimulation.
 Unchecking Continuous within Duration and typing 12 s.

 Save the current setting as the next task of the pipeline by clicking Stimulation in ‘Sequence Manager’ [1].
 Set a 3-minute wait time after stimulation to ensure total inactivation of myosin and apical F-actin disassembly and achieve a static tissue morphology before laser ablation [2].

-SCREEN: To be provided by the author: Saving the setting as the next task by clicking Stimulation in ‘Sequence Manager’.
+Talent saving the setting as the next task by clicking Stimulation in ‘Sequence Manager’.

-SCREEN: To be provided by the author: Setting a 3-minute wait time after stimulation.
+Talent setting a 3-minute wait time after stimulation.

 Next, set acquisition parameters for the single Z-plane pre-ablation movie, as demonstrated for the unstimulated embryos, except that the 1,040- and 920-nanometer lasers are used for image acquisition [1].

-SCREEN: To be provided by the author: Indicating the set acquisition parameters for single Z-plane pre-ablation movie using the mouse cursor.
+Talent indicating the set acquisition parameters for single Z-plane pre-ablation movie using the mouse cursor.

 Turn on the CH1–CH4 detectors.
 Set the intensity of the lasers to 3% and 0.3% [1].
 Save the current setting as the next task of the pipeline by clicking ‘LSM’ in ‘Sequence Manager’ [2].

-SCREEN: To be provided by the author: Turning on the CH1–CH4 detectors.
+Talent turning on the CH1–CH4 detectors.
 Setting the intensity of the 1,040 nm laser to 3% and the 920 nm laser to 0.3%.

-SCREEN: To be provided by the author: Save the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’
+Talent save the current setting as the next task by clicking ‘LSM’ in ‘Sequence Manager’

 Set parameters for laser ablation, as demonstrated for the unstimulated embryos [1].
 Save the current setting as the next task of the pipeline by clicking LSM in ‘Sequence Manager’ [2].

-SCREEN: To be provided by the author: Indicating the set parameters for laser ablation using the mouse cursor.
+Talent indicating the set parameters for laser ablation using the mouse cursor.

-SCREEN: To be provided by the author: Saving the settings as the next task by clicking LSM in ‘Sequence Manager’.
+Talent saving the settings as the next task by clicking LSM in ‘Sequence Manager’.

 Set acquisition parameters for the single Z-plane post-ablation movie, as demonstrated for the unstimulated embryos [1].
 Save the current setting as the next task of the pipeline by clicking LSM in ‘Sequence Manager’ [2].

-SCREEN: To be provided by the author: Indicating the set parameters for the single Z-plane post-ablation movie using the mouse cursor.
+Talent indicating the set parameters for the single Z-plane post-ablation movie using the mouse cursor.

-SCREEN: To be provided by the author: Saving the settings as the next task by clicking LSM in ‘Sequence Manager’.
+Talent saving the settings as the next task by clicking LSM in ‘Sequence Manager’.

 Select Sequence under ‘Acquire’.
 Change the data-saving path and file name as needed [1].
 Click Ready and wait for the software to initialize the pipeline.
 Then, click Start to execute the pipeline [2].

-SCREEN: To be provided by the author: Selecting Sequence under ‘Acquire’.
+Talent selecting Sequence under ‘Acquire’.
 Changing the data-saving path and file name.

-SCREEN: To be provided by the author: Clicking Ready, software getting initialized and then clicking Start.
+Talent clicking Ready, software getting initialized and then clicking Start.

 Representative Results